LasagnaCake/Makai/docs/specifications/anima-lang.md

 Both acts and stories can have named blocks inside them.
 You can perform a **scene**'s sub-blocks from outside its story, **but not an act**'s.

 To access a scene's sub-block, append `:<block-name>` to the name.

+Jumps will be relative to the current block's scope (or global, if none).
+To jump to a different block in the previous scope, prepend the jump target with `'`.
+To jump via an absolute path, prepend the jump target with `:`.

 ### On the `[]` command